paulhibbitts/published-markdown-files/consulting-insights.md

 # Consulting Insights to Level Up Your Job-Hunting and Tech Career Development

-## 1. Building a Strategic Career Foundation
+## I. Building a Strategic Career Foundation

 ### Articulating Your Value Proposition